eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 3. **Attestation Provider Disclosure Policy Enforcement** – The [European Digital Identity Regulation] also mandates that Attestation Providers can embed a disclosure policy within their attestations.
-This policy may include rules governing whether the Attestation Provider approves the presentation of certain attributes to an authenticated Relying Party.
+This policy may include rules governing whether the Attestation Provider approves the presentation of this attestation to an authenticated Relying Party.
 The Wallet Unit evaluates this policy —if present— alongside authenticated data from the Relying Party, and informs the User of the outcome.
 This mechanism further supports the User in making a well-informed decision on whether to approve or deny attribute presentation.
-More information on disclosure policy enforcement can be found in [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present).
+More information on disclosure policy enforcement can be found in [Sections 6.6.2.7](#6627-provisioning-embedded-disclosure-policies) and [6.6.3.4](#6634-wallet-unit-evaluates-embedded-disclosure-policy-if-present).

 ##### 7.4.3.5 Risks and mitigation measures related to User privacy